Last updated on February 6, 2026

 Crib Swap | Illustration by Brandon Dorman

-Tribal cards have at least one creature type in their type line, but they aren’t creature cards.
+Tribals cards (renamed kindred) have at least one creature type in their type line, but they aren’t creature cards.
 For the most part, tribal cards work as their rules text and other card types indicate.
 Tribal instants, sorceries, enchantments, and artifacts are bound by the same rules as non-tribal ones.

 The main change comes in how tribal cards interact with other cards.
 Tribal cards are fetchable and countable by effects that grab or count cards with the matching creature type.
 However, they aren’t fetchable if the effect specifies or implies a “_____ creature,” because they aren’t creatures.
-They don’t have power or toughness unless you animate them, after all.
+They don’t have power or toughness unless you animate the artifact or enchantment.

-A tribal artifact with the goblin creature type can be grabbed by an effect that’s searching for a “goblin card” (Wort, Boggart Auntie), but it can’t be fetched by an effect that’s searching for a “goblin creature” (Muxus, Goblin Grandee).
+A kindred artifact like Firdoch Core with changeling and thus, the goblin creature type can be grabbed by an effect that’s searching for a “goblin card” (Grub, Storied Matriarch), but it can’t be fetched by an effect that’s searching for a “goblin creature” (Muxus, Goblin Grandee).
 It can be counted by an effect that counts the “goblins you control” (Muxus’s second ability), and it triggers Bog-Strider Ash’s “whenever an opponent casts a goblin” text.
-You can sacrifice a tribal goblin artifact to Pashalik Mons, but it won’t trigger Pashalik Mons’s first ability unless it’s an artifact creature.
+You can sacrifice a tribal goblin enchantment to Pashalik Mons, but it won’t trigger Pashalik Mons’s first ability unless it’s a creature.

 The History of Tribal Cards in MTG